Zolton/Sprint-Challenge-React-Smurfs/village/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

  Explain the differences between client-side routing and server-side routing.

+Client-side routing - download the entire app to users computer, then run it.
+Initial load takes longer, but moving between pages is almost instant, as fast as the users computer can render it

+Server-side - much more SEO friendly.
+Quicker initial loading, but each time user re-renders or changes the page, the browser needs to reload, and each page needs to be loaded as the user navigates around.
+Also saves space on users computer since they only load pages they view

  Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - post, put
+Read - get
+Update - put, post
+Delete - delete

  Mention three tools we can use to make AJAX requests.

+get, post, put, delete

 Project Set Up
 Follow these steps to set up and work on your project: